Feminist rhetoric: Kimberlè Crenshaw

 Kimberlé Crenshaw coined the term intersectionality in 1989, she defined the term as the connection between two constructs such as race and gender.
 It's at that connection where work to combat discrimination can be most effective.
 Crenshaw's concept of intersectionality gained popularity in her essay, "Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Anti-discrimination Doctrine Feminist Theory and Antiracist Politics."
 She provided the framework for how intersectionality analysis is commonly used today.
 The term intersectionality had been around long before Crenshaw coined the term.
 However, it has become a widespread concept as scholars have used the concept to analyze scholarship over the years through many discriminative natures women face today.
 Since Crenshaw originated the term, the scholarship around intersectionality has become in-depth and fluid beyond gender studies.

+Mary Wollstonecraft

+Mary Wollstonecraft (1759–1797) was a major contributor through the feminist movement, using her writing skills to advocate for women's rights.
+She revolutionized feminist rhetoric in 1792 when she published A Vindication of the Rights of Women, arguing that like men women were rational beings and equally deserving of education and opportunities.
+She pointed out that women are not inherently inferior to men, but appear as so because of a lack of equal opportunity and education.
+In her essay, she criticized conduct books arguing that they are degrading as they demand women to be submissive and less than men.
+Throughout her lifetime she made it her goal to advocate for the education of daughters pointing to the fact that educated women would benefit everyone in society.